I used to help in our family restaurant. I love good food and enjoy thinking up creative ways to cook and use leftovers to avoid food waste.

 Drain and serve.

 Broccoli should not be eaten if it has been stored too long and has turned yellow.

 There are several varieties of cabbage—some with dark leaves and some with lighter leaves, some with solid centres, and some more open.

 Pull off as many cabbage leaves as you need, cut away any thick stems, then wash the cabbage leaves, cut or tear them into smaller pieces, and put them in a pan of boiling water, salted to taste.
-Boil for 15 minutes, making sure the leaves are fully covered with water, so that they don't dry out.
+Boil for 15 minutes, making sure the leaves are fully covered with water so that they don't dry out.
 Then drain and serve.

-Some people like their cabbage cooked very soft and a bit soggy, in which case, just boil for 20 minutes instead of 15.
+Some people like their cabbage cooked until it's very soft and a bit soggy, in which case, just boil for 20 minutes instead of 15.
 Pale cabbage takes slightly less time to cook than dark cabbage,

 Cut a piece of as much swede as you need, peel it with a potato peeler or sharp knife, and then cut it into small pieces—about 1" to 2" cubes.
-You need to cut it up small because swede is a very hard vegetable, and would take a long time to cook if not cut.
+You need to cut it up small because swede is a very hard vegetable and would take a long time to cook if not cut.
 Boil in salted water for 20 minutes, then mash with butter and serve.

-Gem Squash or Any Other Kind of Squash
+Gem Squash or Other Kinds of Squash

 Boil the squash in water for 20 minutes without peeling it, then cut the squash in half, add a dollop of butter, pepper and salt, and serve.

 Health experts advise us to eat at least five portions of fruit or vegetables a day.
 What's your daily intake of vegetables?